dstorrs/mfd_combat_simulator/README.md

     - ToHit     : The % chance of each die succeeding when attacking
     - ToDefend  : The % chance of each die succeeding when blocking

-If a fighters has (e.g.) 6 dice then they generate at most 6 hits and can block at most 6 hits.
+If a fighter has (e.g.) 6 dice then they generate at most 6 hits and can block at most 6 hits.

 ## Combat Explained